np2446/iRacing-Track-Learning-Aid/README.md

    - The script will prompt you to select a track from the available JSON files in the `track_jsons` directory.

 3. **Drive on iRacing**:
+    - Load into an iRacing session (test drive recommended)
     - The script will continuously check the current sector based on your track percentage in iRacing.
     - If you are approaching a sector, it will print the approaching sector's name.